-IRREDUCIBLE COMPLEXITY AND INTERDEPENDENCE - EVIDENCE FOR AN INTELLIGENT CREATOR
+IRREDUCIBLE COMPLEXITY AND INTERDEPENDENCE - EVIDENCES FOR AN INTELLIGENT CREATOR

 Every pathway and nano-machine requires multiple protein/enzyme components to work.
 How did lucky accidents create even one of the components, let alone 10 or 20 or 30+ at the same time, often in a necessary programmed sequence?
 Evolutionary biochemist Franklin Harold wrote, "we must concede that there are presently no detailed Darwinian accounts of the evolution of any biochemical or cellular system, only a variety of wishful speculations" - Creation Ministries International